DrAdrianDC/dr-adriandc.github.io/index.md

 * **Developed Agentic Workflows** using **LangGraph** to automate high-fidelity data ingestion and scientific discovery processes.
 * **Engineered Robust Data Pipelines** that ensure data integrity for LLM-based discovery in complex medical and scientific domains.

-My goal is to transform cutting-edge research into practical, robust engineering that drives measurable impact in the scientific community.
+My mission is to accelerate the pace of scientific discovery by building intelligent systems that bridge the gap between theoretical breakthroughs and production-ready AI engineering

 ---